 6. Use a fork to shred the spaghetti squash into "noodles."

 Confession: the novelty of this never wears off on me.
-Such a silly thing, but I love scraping out spaghetti squash with a fork.
+Such a silly thing, but I love scraping out spaghetti squash noodles with a fork.

-Hold your squash in one hand, and have a container ready that you're going to store your squash in, whether it's a bowl, tupperware, or something else.
+Hold your squash in one hand, and have a container ready that you're going to store your squash in, whether it's a bowl, Tupperware, or something else.

 7. Use now or store for later.

-Scrape both halves until you are left with just the empty skins.
+Scrape both halves until you are left with just the empty tough skin.
 You may need to use the side of the fork instead of the tines to go around the inside edge, and these parts may not come out as perfect "strings."
 That's ok!
 Get all the insides out and toss the skins.